undus5/undus/content/posts/qemu-install-windows11-guest.md

 weight      = 1000
 +++

-Use the low level tools directly.
+Use the low level tools directly, get rid of complex middlewares.

 <!--more-->